This 3-ingredient chia pudding is creamy, satisfying and loaded with protein, fiber and omega-3s. It’s also vegan, gluten-free, paleo and keto.

-- 2 cups unsweetened coconut, almond or cashew milk
+- 1 cup milk (I like unsweetened coconut, almond or cashew milk)

-- 1 Tablespoon maple syrup, honey or sweetener of choice (optional)
+- 1/2 Tablespoon maple syrup, honey or sweetener of choice*

-- In a bowl or mason jar, mix together chia seeds, milk, maple syrup and vanilla.
+- In a bowl or mason jar, stir together chia seeds, milk, maple syrup and vanilla, if using.
 If you’re using a mason jar, you can put the lid on and shake the mixture to combine everything.

-- Once the chia pudding mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set-up” for 1-2 hours or overnight.
+- Once the chia pudding mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
 The chia pudding should be nice and thick, not liquidy.
-If it’s not thick, just add more chia seeds, stir and refrigerate for another 30 minutes or so.
+If it’s not thick enough, just add more chia seeds (about 1 Tablespoon), stir and refrigerate for another 30 minutes or so.

 - You can also prep you pudding the night before and let it sit in the fridge overnight if that’s easier.
-When ready to serve, divide the mixture between two bowls, top the pudding with berries and enjoy.
+When ready to serve top the pudding with berries and enjoy.

-- Nutrition facts calculated with unsweetened almond milk and 1/4 cup blueberries, but without any sweetener.
+- Nutrition facts calculated with unsweetened almond milk and no toppings

 - Serving Size: 1 cup